Elijah-Phifer/elijah-phifer.github.io/_publications/2024/2025_Enlightden.md

 having to deal with an emerging national security issue and a situation that may limit the growth of the US economy in the future.
-EnlightDen uses AI to provide a personalized learning experience that addresses gaps in a student’s academic support system by focusing on individual needs.
+EnlightDen uses AI to provide a personalized learning experience that addresses gaps in a student’s academic support system by focusing on individual needs."
 # cover:          /assets/images/covers/cover3.jpg
 authors:
   - Elijah Phifer